evan-007/angular-async-testing/readme.md

         });
     });

-This is nicer since it actually instantiates the route.
+This test is nicer since it actually instantiates the router.
 We could also use a regex for the `templateUrl` to make the code easier to change later.

 But this test has an asynchronous request problem: the service in the `resolve` block never resolves, so the test will fail with an `unexpected request` error from the route `resolve`.
 We could use `$httpBackend` and `done` like in the previous example, but since we've already written a test for that service, does it really need to be tested again?
 And does this routing test even need to know that `resolve` calls an asynchronous function?
 An alternative would be to double it out with a `spy`.